 With playing described in the press as 'alluring' and 'unforgettable', violinist Fenella Humphreys enjoys a busy career combining chamber music and solo work, with performances around the world.
 Accompanied by Bedford School's Head of Keyboard, Robert Thompson, she performs some of the finest violin repertoire by Schubert, Prokofiev and Fauré alongside Thomas Dunhill's less well-known, but equally wonderful Sonata.

 MATILDA LLOYD trumpet

 Viviani: Sonata Prima

 Petr Eben: Ókna (Golden Window)

 Winner of the inaugural Eric Aubier International Trumpet Competition in October 2017, Matilda Lloyd is making a reputation as one of the outstanding trumpeters of her generation.
 She has appeared as a soloist at the BBC Proms, with the BBC Concert Orchestra and London Mozart Players and is a Making Music UK Philip and Dorothy Green Young Artist.
-This concert draws together three centuries of writing for the trumpet, accompanied by prize-winning organist Jonathan Bunney.
+This concert draws together three centuries of writing for the trumpet, accompanied by prize-winning organist Richard Gowers.

 FLORIAN MITREA piano

 Mozart: Fantasy in C minor, K475

 Beethoven: Sonata No 21 in C major, Op 53, 'Waldstein'